MRSA Detection : 6 Hours

 RAPID DETECTION OF VIABLE MICROORGANISMS

 NanoLogix® NanoLogix BNP Petri-based sandwiched-membrane kits are simple and reliable rapid test solutions that detect active threat bacteria and other microorganisms 4x - 12x faster than traditional Petri culture technology.
 NanoLogix FlatPack packaging allows for an extended shelf-life for both our Petri plates and our BNP kits that is frequently more than double today's standard.
-In ongoing shelf-life tests, NanoLogix plates containing TSA media in FlatPacks® have maintained nutrient and moisture levels for over two years in cold storage and over one year at room temperature (RT), as compared to 3-1/2 months of useable shelf life for competitive products that require refrigeration.
+In ongoing shelf-life tests, NanoLogix Petri plates containing TSA media in FlatPacks® have maintained viability for nutrient and moisture levels for over three years in cold storage and over two years at room temperature (RT), as compared to 3-1/2 months of useable shelf life for competitive products that require refrigeration.
 Other agars have their usable shelf lives extended by varying amounts.
 NanoLogix plates can be used for isolating microorganisms, total plate count, and for maintaining stock cultures.
 All of the Petri plates and BNP Petri kits NanoLogix produces are packaged in FlatPack packaging to ensure the longest useable shelf life, with most of the FlatPacks we produce undergoing a further electron-beam (e-beam) processing step to provide customers with the best product for their use with an extremely long shelf life.

 Stock Symbol: NNLX